 Upon rebooting, the marked module(s) should be completely removed from the system and your phone should boot normally into the system (OS).

-This was our guide on how to uninstall Magisk Modules in TWRP Recovery, to fix bootloops caused by modules.
+So, you have just learned how to fix bootloops caused by Magisk Modules, by removing the modules via TWRP or ADB.
 If you have any questions regarding the topic, please feel free to reach out to us via the comments.

 Huge thanks to VR25 for the mod!